Image source: We Animals Media

 IN THE UK

-We are calling for an end to the illegal and inhumane practice of handling chickens by their legs.
-Existing legislation (The Welfare of Animals (Transport) (England) Order 2006, which transposes Council Regulation (EC) No 1/2005 from the EU) strictly forbids this harmful practice.
+We are challenging the government over the inhumane practice of handling chickens by their legs.
+Existing legislation (The Welfare of Animals (Transport) (England) Order 2006, which transposes Council Regulation (EC) No 1/2005 from the EU) strictly forbids the harmful practice of handling animals by their legs.
+Until recently, this also applied to chickens, as this practice is just as harmful to them.

-Despite legislation prohibiting the practice, the government’s codes of practice for chickens bred for meat and eggs explicitly reference handling chickens by their legs.
-These codes are unlawful and the UK government needs to change them.
+For decades, despite legislation prohibiting the practice, the government’s codes of practice for chickens bred for meat and eggs explicitly allowed handling chickens by their legs.
+In light of this, The Animal Law Foundation began legal proceedings against the government’s codes of practice.
+However, instead of updating their codes, they chose to change the law.

 Source: We Animals Media